MiDataInt/mdi-script-generator/static/mdi-intro.md

 provides access to various data analysis pipelines and apps.

-This site will help you generate scripts to download to your local computer to help you run the MDI in various usage modes.
+This site will help you generate scripts to download to your local computer to run the MDI in various usage modes.

 Please work through the steps to the left and use the help information to guide you.